Milo Ventimiglia On His Real Life Bond With His ‘This Is Us’ Daughter Kate

 — Dan Fogelman (@Dan_Fogelman) November 11, 2016

-While Ventimiglia admitted that it was hard for him to relate to the pain of losing Jack (“Because, well, I’m Jack,” he said), the actor instead looked at the scene through the eyes of his co-stars Chrissy Metz, Hannah Zeile and Mackenzie Hancsicsak, who play his daughter Kate as an adult, teen, and a 10-year old, respectively.
+While Ventimiglia admitted that it was hard for him to relate to the pain of losing Jack (“Because, well, I’m Jack,” he said), the actor instead looked at the scene through the eyes of his co-stars Chrissy Metz, Hannah Zeile and Mackenzie Hancsicsak, who play his daughter Kate as an adult, teen, and a 10-year-old, respectively.

 “I think the thing for me that resonated the most was just the pain of others,” Ventimiglia explained.
 “And understanding that at 36, Kate is still feeling the tremors of her father’s passing.”